Jofin-joji/web_scrap/README.md

 The process repeats until the target number of celebrity folders (defined by celebrity_count in main.py, default 100) is reached in the images/ directory.
 Direct Scraper Usage (Optional): You can also use data_scraper2.py directly if you want to scrape images for a specific list of search terms without the AI component.
 See the example usage within the if **name** == "**main**": block in data_scraper2.py.

-the face cropping can alternately done by running the python script copy_faces.py.
+The face cropping can alternately done by running the python script copy_faces.py, which detects faces and crops the face and store in a directory.

 Configuration (main.py & data_scraper2.py)
 main.py: